Evangelion: 1.0 You Are (Not) Alone: Japanese release

 The film was initially scheduled to be screened at the Tokyo Square Cinema within the Tokyo Milano Cinema complex in Shinjuku; however, the theater's seating capacity of 224 was insufficient to accommodate the large audience.
 The screening was moved to the Milano 1, which had a capacity of 1,046 seats.
 On the day of the premiere, seven consecutive screenings were held from the morning until the theater closed, during which the film received an enthusiastic response from the audience.
 The film was then released in eighty-four theaters on September 1, 2007.
 On April 26, 2008, Evangelion: 1.01, the home video version of the film, was shown in some theaters, and then released on DVD on May 16.
 Furthermore, on New Year's Eve 2013, Evangelion 1.0 was screened along with Evangelion: 2.0 and Evangelion: 3.0 in a special marathon in forty-four Japanese cinemas.

 An edited-for-television version of Evangelion: 1.01 was broadcast during NTV's Friday Roadshow segment on July 3, 2009, and the password for a special puzzle game about the Rebuild tetralogy was made available during the broadcast.

-Evangelion: 1.0 was released on YouTube in 2020 and was made available for free between April 20 and April 30 on the official Khara YouTube channel.
-The film was also made available between April 18 and April 30 on the official Eva Extra app.
+Evangelion: 1.0 was released on YouTube in 2020 and was made available for free between April 20 and 30 on the official Khara YouTube channel.
+The film was also made available between April 18 and 30 on the official Eva Extra app.
 An official live broadcast of the film on Google Meet with Japanese singer Yōko Takahashi as a guest was held on April 25 and 26.
 On May 14, the film was then broadcast on the Line Live platform.
 Evangelion: 1.0 was later re-released in eighty-two Japanese cinemas in 4DX and MX4D technology on December 4, 2020, to promote the release of Evangelion: 3.0+1.0 Thrice Upon a Time, the fourth and final film of the Rebuild tetralogy, followed by screenings of the next two films in the tetralogy in the following days; explanatory booklets of each Rebuild installment, which were released at the time of the films' debut, were re-distributed for the screening.
 In the same month, all three films of the saga were released on Japan's Amazon Prime Video.
 On March 5, 2021, 1.0 was broadcast in its entirety on Prime Video Japan's YouTube channel.